MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-4-explore.md

 > [!NOTE]
 > This tutorial is part of a series.
 For the previous section, see: [Tutorial part 3: Get historical data](tutorial-3-get-historical-data.md)

 The first step in data analysis is often to take a look at a subset of the data itself.
+There are several sample queries available to you in both SQL and KQL to help you get familiar with the query languages and assist with initial data exploration.

+## Sample KQL queries

-A query is a read-only request to process data and return results.
+ A Kusto Query Language (KQL) query is a read-only request to process data and return results.
 The request is stated in plain text, using a data-flow model that is easy to read, author, and automate.
 Queries always run in the context of a particular table or database.
 At a minimum, a query consists of a source data reference and one or more query operators applied in sequence, indicated visually by the use of a pipe character (|) to delimit operators.
 For more information on the Kusto Query Language, see [Kusto Query Language (KQL) Overview](/azure/data-explorer/kusto/query/index?context=/fabric/context/context).

-There are several sample queries available to you in both SQL and KQL to help you get familiar with the query languages and assist with initial data exploration.

-## Sample KQL queries
+> [!NOTE]
+> The query editor comes with syntax highlighting and IntelliSense, so you can quickly ramp-up your knowledge of the Kusto Query Language.

-1. In the **Object tree**, select the **more menu** [...] on the **nyctaxitrips** table > **Query table** > **Show any 100 records**.
-The sample query opens in the **Check your data** pane with the table context already populated.
+1. In the **Object tree**, select the **more menu** [...] on the **nyctaxitrips** table.
+Select **Query table** > **Show any 100 records**.

     :::image type="content" source="media/realtime-analytics-tutorial/kql-sample-queries.png" alt-text="Screenshot of Object tree showing the More menu of a table.
 The option titled Query table is highlighted.":::

-1. This query uses the [take operator](/azure/data-explorer/kusto/query/takeoperator?context=/fabric/context/context&pivots=fabric) to return a sample number of records, and is useful to get a first look at the data structure and possible values.
+1. The sample query opens in the **Check your data** pane with the table context already populated.
+This first query uses the [take operator](/azure/data-explorer/kusto/query/takeoperator?context=/fabric/context/context&pivots=fabric) to return a sample number of records, and is useful to get a first look at the data structure and possible values.
 Place your cursor somewhere within the query and select  **Run** or press **Shift + Enter**.

     :::image type="content" source="media/realtime-analytics-tutorial/take-100.png" alt-text="Screenshot of first sample query result in Synapse Real-Time Analytics in Microsoft Fabric.":::